 Note: Exchange automatically places a "deny receive as" and a "deny send as" on any account with "Domain Admin" membership.
 It is best that the user selected for the Riva Exchange Connection not be a member of the "Domain Admins" group.

-For On-Premise Exchange environments, granting Full Access to a target user mailbox automatically grants "Delegate Access".
+For on-premises Exchange environments, granting Full Access to a target user mailbox automatically grants "Delegate Access".
 For Hosted Exchange environments, refer to the service provider documentation on granting "Delegate Access".

-- In the action pane, under the mailbox name, click Manage Full Access Permission.
+In the action pane, under the mailbox name, select Manage Full Access Permission.
 The Manage Full Access Permission wizard opens.

-- On the Manage Full Access Permission page, click Add.
+On the Manage Full Access Permission page, select Add.

-- In Select User or Group, select the user to which you want to grant the Full Access permission, and then click OK.
+In Select User or Group, select the user to which you want to grant the Full Access permission, and select OK.

-Configure Delegate Full Access Permissions Using Exchange Management Shell - Exchange 2007, 2010 & 2013
+Configure Delegate Full Access Permissions by using Exchange Management Shell - Exchange 2013, 2010, and 2007

-Exchange Management Shell a command line utility introduced in Exchange server 2007, which provides an administrator the ability to configure, administer, and manage an Exchange 2007 server environment using text commands instead of solely a graphical user interface (GUI).
+Exchange Management Shell, a command line utility introduced in Exchange Server 2007, provides an administrator the ability to configure, administer, and manage an Exchange 2007 server environment using text commands instead of solely a graphical user interface (GUI).

 Mailbox Permissions

-Add-MailboxPermission -Identity "targetmailbox" -User "Trusted User" -AccessRights FullAccess
+Add-MailboxPermission -Identity "targetmailbox" -User "Riva Connection User" -AccessRights FullAccess -AutoMapping $false

-To confirm that what permissions are assigned to a mailbox:
+To confirm what permissions are assigned to a mailbox:

 Get-MailboxPermission -Identity "targetmailbox" | Format-List